 Keep an eye on the brakes.
 City driving, driving in hilly areas and towing reduce their effectiveness (and lifespan).

-Spare tyre.
-Check its pressure and accessibility.
+Check a spare tyre’s pressure and accessibility.
 Also ensure that the sidewalls of spare tyres stored under the vehicle body are not damaged.
 Include a can of inflating foam and/or tyre puncture plugs to help get you back on the road.

 Have a compass, GPS and PLB and know how to use them.